Orcomp/Blog/_posts/2014-02-08-Documenting-Tools.md

 **Notes**:

-- If you can't keep a requirement short or simple it is generally a good indication you need to split your requirement into smaller requirements.
+- If you can not keep a requirement short or simple it is generally a good indication you need to split your requirement into smaller requirements.
 (Go back to step 5. in the Process section.)

-- Don't try and make pictures and illustrations beautiful.
+- Do not try and make pictures and illustrations beautiful.
 They only need to convey key pieces of information.
 Keep them simple.

 **Fact**: Writing good requirements is hard work and usually take time and a few iterations.

-> That's been one of my mantras - focus and simplicity.
+> Thats been one of my mantras - focus and simplicity.
 Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
-But it's worth it in the end because once you get there, you can move mountains.
+But its worth it in the end because once you get there, you can move mountains.

 > **Steve Jobs**